nishant-nimbare/nishant-nimbare.github.io/_posts/2020-09-01-Accolite-interview-experience.md

 start off by questions about internship project, tech stack used, some specific technologies used ( tokens, cors, etc)

-why mongoDB, bottlenecks of using mongo, what primary key and why?
+why mongoDB, bottlenecks of using mongo, what is primary key and why is it used?

 why node, async programming, node event loop.